g0dEngineer/xSynth/README.md

-# Download and run xSynth run instructions in your Honda Civic 10th gen
+# Download and run xSynth in your Honda Civic 10th gen

 1. Ensure you have Android version 4 eg, 4.2.2 in your Honda Civic/Car display console.